Minejerik/Text-RPG-1/README.md

-Simple text RPG Test written in lua in replit because im to lasy to do it any other way
+Simple text RPG Test written in lua in replit because im to lazy to do it any other way